sheisc/COMP9024/Trees/BinarySearchTree/README.md

                  /
                 80
 ```

-Self-balancing trees will be introduced in [COMP9024/Trees/SelfBalancingBST](../../Trees/SelfBalancingBST/README.md).
+In order to keep the height a BST tree shorter, self-balancing trees will be introduced in [COMP9024/Trees/SelfBalancingBST](../../Trees/SelfBalancingBST/README.md).

 | Self-Balancing Binary Search Tree |
 |:-------------:|